velipso/sink/docs/why.md

 But sink was created to scratch my particular itch.

-### Need JavaScript + C99 Implementation
+### Need TypeScript + C99 Implementation

 Embedding languages typically think of JavaScript as an afterthought, perhaps accomplished via Emscripten or a third-party port.

-Having a JavaScript implementation is really nice because I can build web applications that use the same language, with the same standard library.
+Having a JavaScript implementation, via TypeScript, is really nice because I can build web applications that use the same language, with the same standard library.
 That means I can create cross-platform tools for creating resources for my games.

 ### Compile-Time Symbol Table